KirovAir/delectra/README.md

 This is not recommended by Coolstar or even myself.

 ## How to use?
-1. Uninstall ALL user installed packages and tweaks.
+1. Uninstall ALL __user__ installed packages and tweaks.
 2. Put unjailbreak.sh on your phone.
 (I'd recommend putting it in /electra so it will be removed by itself)
+3. Reboot your device and rejailbreak _without_ tweaks enabled.
+(This should make the process more stable)
-3. SSH into your phone as __root__ and run unjailbreak.sh from this repo:
+4. SSH into your phone as __root__ and run unjailbreak.sh from this repo:
 ```
 cd /electra
 sh unjailbreak.sh
 ```
-4. Wait until the device reboots and then reboot again.
+5. Wait until the device reboots and then reboot again.

 ## User reports
 After a night of reports coming in there is someone on a iPhone 6s that reported it bootlooped his device.
 He was on iOS 11.1.2 after a futurerestore from 10.1.1.